Panzerschrek/U-00DC-Sprache/source/docs/en/functions.rst

 Functions with return type deduction have some limitations:

 * They must have a body
-* They can't recursively call itself
+* They can't be recursive
-* They can't be struct or class members
+* They can't be coroutines (generators or async functions)

 *******************************
 *Conditional function presence*